 With any procedure at our practice, you will benefit from Dr. Skoulas’ approach to patient care.
 She focuses on minimizing anxiety and discomfort through a range of measures, from our patient entertainment system with music and movies to special anesthesia protocols.

-If Dr. Skoulas recommends that you have a crown:
+If our dentist recommends that you have a crown:

-- She will address the fracture or cavity and prepare your tooth in the first appointment.
+- Dr. Skoulas will address the fracture or cavity and prepare your tooth in the first appointment.
 You will leave with a temporary crown so that your smile’s aesthetics and proper bite are unaffected.

 - About two weeks later, the crown should be ready from our laboratory.
 In an appointment lasting about a half-hour and requiring no anesthetic, Dr. Skoulas will place this permanent crown.

-- She will ensure that the shade, contour, and bite feel comfortable and natural and advise you about ongoing care.
+- Dr. Skoulas will ensure that the shade, contour, and bite feel comfortable and natural and advise you about ongoing care.

 With a bridge: